wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-2.md

 }
 ```

 The `RoomListView` struct has a `List` component that will display the list of open rooms and a refresh button in the navigation bar.
-There is also a `Button` component that toggles a boolean that shows a `CreateRoomModal` view.
+There is also a `Button` component, which toggles a boolean that shows a `CreateRoomModal` view.
 Add the view to the same file:

 ```swift
 struct CreateRoomModal: View {